 - Stock Footage: Well, stock audio excerpts from Orson Welles' radio broadcast of Joseph Conrad's Heart of Darkness (on which Apocalypse Now was based and from where the documentary obviously takes its title) are used to provide context.

 - Stunt Double: Martin Sheen needed a double to do all his shots for a few weeks after he had a heart attack.
 Rather than shut down production until he recovered, the crew elected to film as much as possible with a double standing in for Sheen (the double having his back turned to the camera) and then doing the close-ups after Sheen was well enough to return.
+In fact, they would up using his own brother.

 - Talking Heads: The making-of footage is intercut with interviews from the cast and crew, shot years later.